 Torch Holiday & Retreat Centre is on the edge of the historic village of Hurstpierpoint in West Sussex.
 The secluded grounds have wonderful views of the South Downs and there are many lovely local countryside walks.
 A number of places of interest are within easy reach, and the seaside town of Brighton is just nine miles away.

-The house itself accommodates up to 22 guests in single, double, twin and family rooms, all with their own washing facilities and radio.
-Priority for ground floor rooms is given to those unable to manage stairs.
+The house itself accommodates up to 28 guests in single, or twin rooms, all with their own ensuite facilities and radio.
+There is a lift to access the first floor.

 The large lounge is fitted with a loop system for the benefit of the hearing impaired.